njostonehouse/valence-ui-docs/README.md

 * Tested by rendering in [Sphinx](http://sphinx-doc.org/) on [Travis CI](https://travis-ci.org)

 ##Documentation for VUI
-You can find the completed documentation for Valence UI at ... *coming soon*
+You can find the completed documentation for Valence UI at [ui.valence.d2l.com](http://ui.valence.d2l.com/)

 ##Process for updating docs
 For any docs updates, please perform the following: